harshalpatil2012/DevUtils/SpringBoot-App-Deployment/Perf-Logging.md

     </root>
 </configuration>
 Run the Application
-Run your Gradle-based Spring Boot application.
+Run Gradle-based Spring Boot application.
 When you access the /api/resource endpoint, it will log performance information to the perf.log file.

-Make sure to adjust the code according to your specific requirements, and configure the webClient to match the base URL and endpoints you're working with.
+Make sure to adjust the code according to specific requirements, and configure the webClient to match the base URL and endpoints you're working with.

-csharp
-Copy code

 You can copy and paste this README markup into your project documentation or `README.md` file.